ajavamind/Multi-NX-Camera-Control/README.md

  With the NX500 camera, Tizen lacks code for Telnet, HTTP and FTP servers execution, so these services were copied from the NX300 and placed on the SD card to start on power up.
 The NX500 also enters a diagnostic factory mode that disallows touch screen focus unless it is circumvented by installing code in the NX500 file system as described by [ottokiksmaler/nx500_nx1_modding - Running_scripts_without_factory_mode_BT.md](https://github.com/ottokiksmaler/nx500_nx1_modding/blob/master/Running_scripts_without_factory_mode_BT.md) I have not tried this approach yet.

  The application synchronizes each camera's exposure settings, does simultaneous focus, and synchronized shutter release at nearly the same time.
 Shutter release is not simultaneous because individual messages are sent to each camera in sequence.
-The code does not provide Live-View with the cameras.
+The code does not provide Live-View with the cameras because I have not found a way to set this up with only telnet commands.
 The application features are limited by what can be done with telnet commands to control the camera and read its status.
+With the absence of Live-View, the next best approach is to view screen shots.

  The app needs each camera's IP address to configure the connection.
 The NX cameras do not show their local network IP address.
 Only the camera's MAC address is available in the Menu - Settings - Device Information.
 The MAC address helps to find the camera's IP address with an app like "Network Scanner" in the Google play store. [https://play.google.com/store/apps/details?id=com.myprog.netscan&hl=en_US&gl=US](https://play.google.com/store/apps/details?id=com.myprog.netscan&hl=en_US&gl=US)